 Just because you see carpenter ants in your home doesn’t mean that there is a nest inside.
 It’s possible that the nest is located outdoors, and ants have entered your home in search of food.
 While insects are the primary food source in the wild, carpenter ants often search for food especially if it is greasy or sugary, inside homes.
 Foraging ants will normally come inside during the night, looking for both food and water.

 Of course, it is also possible that there is a nest inside your home.
 If there is a parent colony outside, one of the satellite colonies may have created a nest inside, especially if there are areas of moist wood.
 Nests are often found in places such as porch pillars, wall studs, or the wall void behind a dishwasher.
 Be sure to check the areas around appliances, plumbing or other sources of water.
 Carpenter ants typically tunnel their way through wood to find hollow areas around it, but don’t actually make their nests in the wood.

 Damage from Carpenter Ants

 Once inside, carpenter ants can cause damage to wood and other soft materials throughout your home.
 Carpenter ants will excavate tunnels through wood in search of nesting locations.
 While they will tunnel through any type of wood, carpenters prefer moist wood with fungus.
-In addition carpenter ants may tunnel through building materials such as insulation.
+In addition, carpenter ants may tunnel through building materials such as insulation.

 Depending on the extent of the infestation, the damage can range from minimal to severe.
 Generally, carpenter ants do not cause as much damage as termites.
-However, if there multiple colonies within your home, carpenter ants are capable of causing structural damage.
+However, if there are multiple colonies within your home, carpenter ants are capable of causing structural damage.
 This is especially true if multiple colonies go undetected for a large amount of time, making it crucial to check regularly for signs of damage.

 Source: Adam B. Lazarus